2026 AWARDS CATEGORIES

 Enterprise Solution Excellence

-Most of the commercial use-cases associated with 5G are business applications.
-So this award will go to the product or service that is judged to represent the best application of contemporary telecoms technology in an enterprise setting.
-It would involve technologies other than 5G, but will need to demonstrate a significant degree of innovation.
+Most of the commercial use-cases associated with 5G are business applications, so this award will go to the product or service that is judged to represent the best application of contemporary telecoms technology in an enterprise setting.
+It could involve technologies other than 5G, but will still need to demonstrate a significant degree of innovation.

 Fixed Network Evolution